-If your business caters to a particular age, gender, or parental status, then refining your Google Display Network targeting with demographics will help narrow the audience who sees your ads.
+If your business caters to a particular age, gender, or parental status, refine your Google Display Network targeting with demographics to target the right audience.

-While Google Ads search ads show up to potential customers the moment that they start looking on Google for what you offer, display ads show up while people are visiting sites across the Google Display Network.
-So, how do you know if the people seeing your display ad are interested in what you offer?
+While Search ads show up to potential customers the moment that they start looking on Google for what you offer, Display ads show up while people are visiting sites across the Google Display Network.

 What is GDN?